Supplemental Security Income In Wisconsin

 Applying for Supplemental Security Income

-You can apply for SSI at your nearest Social Security office.
+You can apply for SSI with the Social Security Administration.
+You must qualify for a federal SSI payment to get the state SSI payment.
 You do not have to apply separately for the state SSI payment.
 You will automatically receive the state SSI payment as long as you qualify for the federal SSI payment.